aakashdahake/Scoreboard/README.md

 ## Features

 - Start new matches with home and away teams
-- Update scores for individual teams
+- Update scores for teams
 - Finish completed matches
 - Retrieve a summary of active matches ordered by total score